aaagab/nargs/readme.md

   def get_default_theme():
     return dict()

-  def get_documentation(self, output, filenpa=None, wsyntax=False):
+  def get_documentation(self, output, filenpa=None, wsyntax=False, overwrite=False):
     return str

   def get_metadata_template():
     return dict()
 ```

-**WARNING**: Nargs class attributes starting with an underscore are either internal fields or internals functions and user should ignore them.
+**WARNING**: Nargs class attributes starting with an underscore are either internal fields or internals functions and developer should ignore them.
 Internal attributes may be changed at anytime without being considered a breaking change.
 Internal attributes are also not documented.

 ### Nargs \_\_init__

-- **args**: This parameter provides arguments definition to Nargs. `args` accepts a dict (see also [Arguments Definition](#arguments-definition)).
+- **args**: This option provides arguments definition to Nargs. `args` accepts a dict (see also [Arguments Definition](#arguments-definition)).
-- **auto_alias_prefix**: If user does not set an alias for an argument in the definition, then the alias is auto-generated.
-User can choose what is the default prefix from this list `["", "+", "-", "--", "/", ":", "_"]` with option `auto_alias_prefix` i.e. `my-alias, +my-alias, -my-alias, --my-alias, /my-alias, :my-alias, _my-alias`.
+- **auto_alias_prefix**: If developer does not set an alias for an argument in the definition, then the alias is auto-generated.
+Developer can choose what is the default prefix from this list `["", "+", "-", "--", "/", ":", "_"]` with option `auto_alias_prefix` i.e. `my-alias, +my-alias, -my-alias, --my-alias, /my-alias, :my-alias, _my-alias`.
-- **auto_alias_style**: If the alias is auto-generated from the argument name then several style are possible for instance for an argument name `my_alias` the following auto-alias style can be provided with option `auto_alias_style`:
+- **auto_alias_style**: If the alias is auto-generated from the argument name then several styles are possible for instance for an argument name `my_alias` the following auto-alias style can be provided with option `auto_alias_style`:
     - **camelcase**: i.e. myAlias
     - **camelcase-hyphen**: i.e. my-Alias
     - **lowercase**: i.e. myalias